 When posting as an individual: VLAWMO staff, TEC, and board must identify their connection to VLAWMO when posting or commenting on any social media page.
 Staff will also distinguish personal viewpoints from VLAWMO when commenting as an individual (e.g. "In my personal view...").
-This protects VLAWMO reputation as well as instills a sense of authority into posts.
+This protects VLAWMO reputation as well as instills a sense of delineation and respect for public processes into content.